willanderson/willanderson.xyz/_projects/unified-onboarding.md

 intro: >-
   I worked on a visual overhaul and unification of Coinbase's multi-product onboarding flows.
 We had to 2 goals:

   First, establish a system for onboarding users which could be reused and relied on for Coinbase's vast product offerings.
 At the time, Coinbase offered 14 products, and s supported 12 distinct onboarding flows across web and mobile devices.

-  N﻿ext, uplevel the craft and quality of the flow by introducing a new visual style that aligned with Coinbase's recent rebrand.
+  Next, uplevel the craft and quality of the flow by introducing a new visual style that aligned with Coinbase's recent rebrand.
+status: Published
 items:
   - asset: /assets/images/cb_uo-01.png
     bg: null